Trump 2.0

 On the geopolitical front, Trump won’t be able to resist an isolationist stance.
 His penchant for isolationism led to a rather peaceful first term.
 He decided to withdraw US troops from Afghanistan, entered into no new conflicts (apart from a successful surgical strike against Daesh), and took steps to ease relations with North Korea.
 That said, Trump’s isolationism should be put into perspective: instead of refusing to defend America’s “allies”, he’ll probably ask them to pick up some of the bill for US military protection.
 He’s regularly stated this is his aim, and if he’s successful, the payments (along with the customs duties actually implemented) would redress the country’s imbalances through a new Pax Americana that is more mercantile than the previous one.

-From a more shorter-term perspective, Trump could attempt to bring a quick end to the war in Ukraine.
+From a more short-term perspective, Trump could attempt to bring a quick end to the war in Ukraine.
 Or he could decide to provide more unconditional support to Israel than that provided under the Biden administration, especially in the event of a more open conflict with Iran.
 In the first case, energy prices would gradually decline, which would be good news for Europe.
 In the second, energy prices could experience abrupt spikes.
 The energy price volatility that would result from major developments on either front would have a smaller impact in the US than elsewhere, as Trump will likely promote domestic fossil fuel production and abandon environmental conservation efforts.

 On societal issues, Trump’s intentions are clear.
 The Democrats may have lost because of inflation, but Trump won due to his fight against the woke culture.
 He has promised to introduce a law that would recognise only two genders in the US, and any affirmative action measures will be frowned upon.
 We can also expect to see an increase in tensions at American universities.